MarkPearlCoZa/manager_readme/README.md

 # On methods of communication

 I like Slack for quick interactions but sometimes I'm busy when a message comes through and I forget to respond.
 If it's important and it does not need an immediate response **email me**.
 If you need an answer to something important or you are sending me important information **email me**.
+I generally respond to emails within 24 hours unless it's a weekend or I'm on leave.
+If I haven't responded to your email within 24 hours and you need a response don't be shy to send me a poke over Slack to respond.

 If there is something that needs my immediate attention and I'm not responding on Slack call me (my number is +64 22 161 7226).